-Gregg Gelzinis is a research associate for Economic Policy at American Progress.
+Gregg Gelzinis is an associate director for Economic Policy at American Progress.
 Gelzinis focuses primarily on financial institutions, financial markets, and consumer finance policy.
-His work has been quoted in The New York Times, The Washington Post, American Banker, and other publications.
+His analysis has been quoted in The New York Times, The Washington Post, The Wall Street Journal, and other publications.

-Before joining American Progress, Gelzinis completed his Master of Arts degree practicum at the U.S. Department of the Treasury in the Office of Financial Institutions.
+Before joining American Progress in 2016, Gelzinis completed a graduate school fellowship at the U.S. Department of the Treasury in the Office of Financial Institutions.
 During his undergraduate career, he held internships at Swiss Re, the Federal Home Loan Bank of Atlanta, and in the office of Sen. Jack Reed (D-RI).
-Gelzinis graduated summa cum laude from Georgetown University, where he received a bachelor’s degree in government, a master’s degree in American government, and was elected to the Phi Beta Kappa Society.
+Gelzinis graduated summa cum laude from Georgetown University, where he received a bachelor’s degree in government and a master’s degree in American government, and was elected to the Phi Beta Kappa Society.
 He is a Massachusetts native and a die-hard Boston sports fan.

 By Gregg Gelzinis

 |How Workers Get Paid Is Changing: Consumer Protections Need to Catch Up||Center for American Progress||January 17, 2019|